bentsolheim/weather-station-mkrgsm1400/README.md

     platformio -c clion init --ide clion

 Then, from within CLion, click "New Project" -> PlatformIO -> Arduino -> Arduino MKR GSM 1400.
 Make sure the location of the project is the same as the location where you cloned the repo to.
+Click no when asked to create from existing sources instead.

 ## Notes about the sensors